anthonywu/celery-relic/README.md

 ALPHA.
 Not guaranteed to work in your environment.
 YMMV.

 #### disclaimer ####
-- developed and tested only on OS X / VirtualBox hosted Vagrant machine (precise64 box)
+- developed and tested only on OS X / VirtualBox hosted Vagrant machine (`precise64` box)
-- stats actually showing up on NewRelic APM has yet to be verified
+- NewRelic integration verified for `celery` version `3.0.25`, but not for `3.1.x` versions

 ## Audience ##